First-order general constitutive equations for relativistic fluids using the projection method in the Chapman-Enskog expansion of the Boltzmann equation: Introduction

 \section{Introduction}

 The Chapman-Enskog (CE) expansion has been widely implemented in various contexts as a successful perturbative solution to the Boltzmann equation.
 Moreover, the procedure has been rigorously analyzed and proven to lead to a well rounded theory for dissipative hydrodynamics, based on the kinetic theory of gases~\cite{cercigniani1,LaureLectureNotes}.
 However, its formal generalization to the relativistic scenario was somehow paused for decades due to the belief that it unequivocally led to unstable first-order theories, similar to the ones proposed by Eckart and Landau \cite{cE1940,LandauLifshitz-Book6}\footnote{See for example Refs.~\cite{wHlL83} and \cite{wHlL85} for proofs regarding generic instabilities in first-order dissipative fluid theories and \cite{PercianteRubioReula} for the stability analysis of the traditional CE solution.}.
-Such task has only been recently resumed in view of the new proposals of physically sound first-order theories for dissipative relativistic fluids \cite{pKovtun19,Bemfica2022,aGjSoS2024a,aGjSoS2024b}.
+Such task has only been recently resumed in view of the new proposals of first-order theories for dissipative relativistic fluids which can be shown to lead to stable, hyperbolic, and causal systems of transport equations~\cite{pKovtun19,Bemfica2022,aGjSoS2024a,aGjSoS2024b}.